Email Deliverability: Inbox Providers Breakdown

 But as technology got more sophisticated, we had virtual servers.
 People got more familiarity with how to do this stuff, and the IPs would change frequently.
 As a result of that, having the one thing that you could look at – where is this mail coming from so I can determine if this is a bad sender versus a good sender – became more difficult to track.

 These guys index heavily on IP reputation.
 They look at all the mail coming from an IP, and they say, like, “Do people open this or not?”
 If not, then it must be bad, right?
 They mark it as spam.
 It must be bad.
 In bulk.
-The other thing they do is they they rely on blacklist providers who will tell them who is bad.
+The other thing they do is they rely on blocklist providers who will tell them who is bad.

 Newer inbox providers: Gmail and Hotmail